-- To provide quality education, student-centered teaching- learning processes and state-of-art infrastructure for professional aspirants hailing from both rural and urban areas. - To impart technical education that encourages independent thinking, develops strong domain of knowledge, own contemporary skills and positive attitudes towards holistic growth of young minds.
+- Providing quality education, student-centered teaching- learning processes and state-of-art infrastructure for professional aspirants hailing from both rural and urban areas. - Imparting technical and management education to encourage independent thinking, develop strong domain of knowledge, own contemporary skills and positive attitudes towards holistic growth of young minds. - Evolving Institution into a Center of Excellence and Research.

-Quality policy
+Quality policies

-Sri Venkateswara College of Engineering and Technology strides towards excellence by adopting a system of quality policies and processes with continued improvements to enhance student's skills and talent for their exemplary contribution to the society, the nation and the world.
+Sri Venkateswara College of Engineering and Technology strides towards excellence by adopting a system of quality policies and processes with continued improvements to enhance student's skills and talent for their exemplary contribution to thesociety, the nation and the word.

+ACADEMIC REGULATIONS-R23

-ACADEMIC REGULATIONS-R23 COURSE STRUCTURE AND DETAILED SYLLABI for and
+COURSE STRUCTURE AND DETAILED SYLLABI

+for